 Please note these rates may vary if the Apprentice is 21 years old or over and has completed the first year of their apprenticeship.
 National Minimum Wage (NMW) and National Living Wage (NLW) will apply.

-Qualified ceiling fixers can earn between £14.00 and around £25.00 an hour.
+Qualified ceiling fixers can earn between £28,000 and £35,000 a year.
 You can earn extra by overtime and shift allowances.

 You would work indoors, often in large buildings such as shopping malls, factories, schools, hospitals, offices, restaurants or nightclubs.